 Kendelle bond (msc ph, pg dip rm)

-Kendelle founded NCBC (Formerly Zest Consultancy) in 2003 and has been working in behaviour change for over 16 years to date.
-Kendelle originally trained as a Midwife before moving into Public Health where she has passionately worked as a Public Health Consultant to integrate evidence-based practice into behaviour change interventions and practice and delivered extensive training in this area.
-Kendelle specialises in Cognitive Behavioural Therapy and Motivational Interviewing as a therapist and has extensive experience working within healthcare, social services, criminal justice, addictions, and is an active member of the Motivational Interviewing International Network of Trainers (MINT).
+Kendelle founded NCBC (Formerly Zest Consultancy) in 2003 and has been working as a Behavioural Psychologist for over 16 years to date.
+Kendelle originally trained as a Midwife before moving into Behavioural Psychology where she has passionately worked to integrate evidence-based approaches into behaviour change interventions and practice and has delivered extensive training in this area.
+Kendelle specialises in Cognitive Behavioural Therapy and Motivational Interviewing as a clinical therapist and has extensive experience working within healthcare, social services, criminal justice, addictions, and is an active member of the Motivational Interviewing International Network of Trainers (MINT).